inclavare-containers/inclavare-containers/README.md

 # Deployment

-Inclavare Containers can be deployed with dockerd and containerd.
+Inclavare Containers can be deployed with dockerd, containerd, and pouchd.

 ## dockerd